 Music is life.
-That is most people believed.
+That is what most people believed.
 But music varies and everyone’s ears too.
 How about jazz and modern music?
 Then try to enter the Alte Feuerwache in Mannheim.
-This a former fire station that is now pleasing the audiences with live world class music performances, with a very inviting café-bar and beer garden.
-Imagine sipping your favorite coffee or gulping a liter of beer while feeding your soul with a good music.
+This is a former fire station that is now pleasing the audiences with live world-class music performances, with a very inviting café-bar and beer garden.
+Imagine sipping your favorite coffee or gulping a liter of beer while feeding your soul with good music.

 Location: Brückenstraße 2, 68167

 Another option is usually a classified-elite form of music, the classical.
 It might not be everybody’s sound taste but visit Rosengarten and it might change or add to your music preference.

 Rosengarten is a Concert and Congress Hall that offers other sundry cultural events every month, accommodating over 2,000 guests.